msu-cse-outreach/technovation-book/_sources/2-Loops/code-along.rst

     :alt: Technovation logo

-Learning to Code
+Learning to Code |pumpkinMask|
 :::::::::::::::::::::::::::::::::::::::::::

 Variables and assignment
 -------------------------------------------

+.. |pumpkinMask| image:: img/pumpkin-maskClipartLibraryDOTcomClipart-yTkaAqnTE.png
+   :alt: Pumpkin mask from clipart-library.com
+   :width: 90

 A *variable* is a name that you use in your program to stand for a data object.
 You should choose meaningful names.